Penetration-free Solid-Fluid Interaction on Shells and Rods: Numerical Algorithm

 Our solid component constitutes the discrete shells \cite{grinspun2003discrete} and rods \cite{bergou2008discrete}, discretized using triangles and segments separately.
 For shells, we incorporate membrane energy defined on triangles and hinge-based discrete bending energy defined on dihedral angles for the shell model.
 For rods, we include stretching energy defined on edges and bending energy defined on centerlines.

 The time integration of an elastic solid follows the \emph{prediction-optimization-correction} pipeline we presented above.

 First, we predict the intermediate position by employing external forces:

-Here, we are using implicit Euler time integration.
 Next, we solve the optimization problem of position to address elasticity \cite{gast2015optimization}:

 where $\Psi(\bm x)$ is the elastic potential energy whose negative gradient is the interior elastic force.
+This formulation can be derived from implicit Euler time integration, where minimizing the incremental potential corresponds to enforcing the discrete momentum update.
 To interact with the environment, friction and contact can also be incorporated into Equation \ref{eq:solid_opt} as potential energies \cite{li2020incremental}.

 Last, we conduct a velocity correction step to obtain the final velocity for the next time step:

 For part of the examples, we also adopt the semi-implicit Rayleigh damping model described in \cite{chen2022unified} in the time integration.